Can A Resistance Band Break And Snap Back?

 Yes, a resistance band can break.
 If you think about it, they are made with either latex, rubber, or fabric.

 Most resistance bands are just big rubber bands.
-As you know all rubber bands break with time or improper care or use.
+As you know, all rubber bands break with time, improper care, or improper use.

 How Long Do Resistance Band Last?

 Well, that is not an easy question to answer.
-There are many variables in determining how long your resistance bands should last.
+There are many variables that determine how long your resistance bands should last.

 Most brands say the bands should last 1-3 years.
 However, this would depend on a few factors.